danjebs/ioc-website/_posts/2017-01-30-the-ultimate-resource-for-getting-traffic-to-your-website-pt-1.md

 However, it's not as easy as that.
 We usually define 'viral' as something that spreads exponentially due to a high share rate.
 However, despite what some experts will purport, there is no reliable formula to reproducing virality, and therefore, should not be relied upon as a marketing channel.
 In other words, you can't just make something go viral, unless you have big bank.
 {: .present-before-paste}

-Yet sharing via social media forms the backbone of viral marketing, and this is something you should encourage. &nbsp;There are certain tools, such as [Kick Off Labs](https://kickofflabs.com) and [Gleam.io](Gleam.io), that encourage visitors to take certain actions in exchange for small rewards.
+Yet sharing via social media forms the backbone of viral marketing, and this is something you should encourage.
+There are certain tools, such as [Kick Off Labs](https://kickofflabs.com) and [Gleam.io](Gleam.io), that encourage visitors to take certain actions in exchange for small rewards.
 While this isn't necessarily organic, it can be an effective strategy to help you meet other marketing targets, such as building an email list.
 {: .present-before-paste}

 Viral marketing also often speaks of unconventional, guerrilla campaigns.
 For example, false flags videos that show a news segment, but in reality, is an ad for an upcoming movie.
 You could consider this as just clever content marketing (see content marketing).